 Spotting such marvels requires finding just the right wild spot.
 Neither Oxford nor any other botanic garden grows them, and Thorogood has never seen a live one, he lamented in a Langsdorffia profile in the May 2020 Plants People Planet.
 But his lucky coauthor, ecologist Jean Carlos Santos, has.

-The flowers of L. hypogea species pop out of the ground here and there in Central and South America, including Brazil’s savanna, the cerrado.
+The flowers of L. hypogaea species pop out of the ground here and there in Central and South America, including Brazil’s savanna, the cerrado.
 “Imagine the visual impact,” says Santos, of Universidade Federal de Sergipe in São Cristóvão, Brazil.
 The flowers bloom during the dry season, erupting in loud reds from a thin carpet of other plants’ dead, brown leaves.

-Unlike many flowers from apples to zinnias that sport both male and female parts, an individual L. hypogea plant is either all male or all female.
+Unlike many flowers from apples to zinnias that sport both male and female parts, an individual L. hypogaea plant is either all male or all female.
 Each of its knobby blooms burst from the soil as skirted masses of tiny same-sex nubbins.
 To attract the vital go-between pollinators, males ooze nectar among the nubbins.
 Females release it from their skirt and in a sweet zone at the base of the main bouquet.
 It’s a banquet in a parched season.
 Ants, beetles, cockroaches and even birds such as white-naped jays gather to feast.

 Beetles probably do some actual pollination for the plant, says Santos, who studies insect-plant interactions.
 But ants and most of the other guests are probably just freeloaders themselves on this freeloading plant.